o19s/elasticsearch-learning-to-rank/CONTRIBUTING.md

 # Release Workflows
 To create a release for ESLTR push a tag with the format of `v0.0.0-es0.0.0`, for example: `v1.5.8-es8.5.0`.
 When a tag matching this format is submitted a workflow will be triggered to create a Github release.

-To publish releashes on Maven Central you must follow the instructions [here](https://central.sonatype.org/publish/publish-guide/).
+To publish releases on Maven Central you must follow the instructions [here](https://central.sonatype.org/publish/publish-guide/).
 Once you have a user registered, you can Close/Release repositories generated from the Github workflows.

 # Other questions?
 Get in touch!